 The 50-odd miles of sandy beaches of the Assateague Island were once the shores for heavy tides and dangerous waters.
-As the result of such extreme tidal conditions, the area became a junction for shipwrecks.
+Because of such extreme tidal conditions, the area became a junction for shipwrecks.

 The wild horses of Assateague Island spend most of their days sleeping or grazing and moving slowly in small herds from one feeding area to the other.
-You can see these horses in their habitats with guided tours.
-It’s not advised to seeking them out on your own.
+You can often see these horses in their habitats with guided tours.
+However, it’s not advisable to seeking them out on your own.

 Wildlife conservation at the Assateague Island